jorshuamora-itjo/WROITJO2026/README.md

 ---

 #### 3. Redesigned Drivetrain: Custom 90° Bevel Gears
 To place the batteries in the center of the lower deck, we oriented the motor longitudinally along the chassis.
-Since off-the-shelf LEGO parts did not provide the required gear ratio in the available space, we designed and 3D printed a custom pair of **90° bevel gears**:
+Also we designed and 3D printed a custom pair of **90° bevel gears**:

 $$\text{Gear Ratio} = \frac{\text{Driven Teeth}}{\text{Drive Teeth}} = \frac{24}{16} = 1.5$$